jasiino/resource-map-how-to/README.md

 # resource-maphowto
 Resource-map how-to instructions
 # How To Create Your Own Geo-Locator App
+A geo-locator app can be used to search for and filter through programs and services in your area.
+Here is a [link](https://www.youtube.com/watch?v=qbPf9VRP6eU) to a presentation explaining what a geo-locator app does and why it can be useful.
 Here are the steps to create your own geo-locator website application:
 **<p> 1.
 Head to https://github.com/ and create your own account.**
 **<p> 2.
 Once you've created an account, go to https://github.com/SuffolkLITLab/resource-map.**
 **<p> 3.
 Click on the index.html file.**